zpincus/IOTool/README.md

     10-bit @ 15.625 kHz: B5 and B6 (AVR) = 9 and 10 (Arduino)

 ### Detailed command description ###
-*Wait for specific pin value*:`wh pin` (wait for high), `wl pin` (wait for low), and `wc pin` (wait for change), where _pin_ is a one- or two-character pin name (either the AVR port-letter + pin-number format, or the arduino format; more about that below).
+**Wait for specific pin value:** `wh pin` (wait for high), `wl pin` (wait for low), and `wc pin` (wait for change), where _pin_ is a one- or two-character pin name (either the AVR port-letter + pin-number format, or the arduino format; described below).
 These commands wait for a stable reading on a given pin of a high, low, or different-from-current value (respectively).
-The specified pin is set to input and the internal pull-up resistor is enabled before readings are taken.
 A "stable" reading is defined as pulse lasting longer than the currently set wait time, which defaults to 10 µs.
 This provides protection against stray electromagnetic interference.
+Note that the specified pin is set to input and the internal pull-up resistor is enabled before readings are taken.

-*Set waiting time for stable readings*: `wt time`, where 0 < _time_ < 2^15,
+**Set waiting time for stable readings:** `wt time`, where 0 < _time_ < 2^15,
 in microseconds.
 The `wh`, `wl`, and `wc` commands wait for a pulse to read at the desired level for at least this many µs before returning.
 The default is 10 µs.

-*Wait for specific pin value without delay*: `rh pin` (raw wait for high), `rl pin` (raw wait for low), and `rc pin` (raw wait for change), where _pin_ is a one- or two-character pin name.
+**Wait for specific pin value without delay:** `rh pin` (raw wait for high), `rl pin` (raw wait for low), and `rc pin` (raw wait for change), where _pin_ is a one- or two-character pin name.
 As soon as a pin change to the desired state is detected, these commands return.
 There is no protection against